ACEN Accreditation Manual – Section II Policies

 Any party who proceeds with the arbitration after knowledge that any provision or requirement of this policy has not been complied with and fails to object in writing shall be deemed to have waived the objection.

-The award shall be made by the arbitrators in writing no later than 90 business days from the convening of the arbitration.
-The award shall be signed by a majority of the arbitrators and shall be executed in the form and manner required by the Federal Arbitration Act.
-The award shall state the reasons for the award and shall rule on the substantial claims of the parties.
-The award shall either affirm the decision of the Appeal Committee or reverse it, stating the reasons therefor.
-The award shall be delivered electronically to the email addresses of the parties and to their representatives.
-The award shall take effect immediately, and upon the rendering of the award, the status of the nursing program shall be consistent with the award as determined by the arbitrators.
+The recommendation shall be signed by a majority of the arbitrators and shall be executed in the form and manner required by the Federal Arbitration Act.
+The recommendation shall state the reasons for the recommendation and shall rule on the substantial claims of the parties.
+The recommendation of the arbitrators shall be limited to recommending affirmance or reversal of the decision of the Appeal Committee, stating the reasons therefor.
+The recommendation shall be delivered electronically to the email addresses of the parties and to their representatives.

 Policy #38 History